Reviews You Can Rely On

 Type of Boot Winter hiking

 The Keen Revel IV Polar has a technical aesthetic that some may find less fashionable for everyday wearing.
 While your typical fashion show is less likely to feature winter boots, options such as the Danner Inquire Mid Insulated boast more style if your winter walk ends at a social gathering.
 While the Keen Revel performed well in all metrics, it still fell short of a few others.
-The Baffin Chloe and UGG Adirondack both offered a more luxurious comfort and a better fit, while the Muck Boot Arctic Ice gave testers more protection from the elements thanks to its 16 inch boot shaft.
+The Baffin Chloe and UGG Adirondack offered a more luxurious comfort and a better fit, while the Muck Boot Arctic Ice gave testers more protection from the elements thanks to its 16-inch boot shaft.
 Still, the Revel IV Polar belongs in your shopping cart if you prioritize hiking capabilities in your winter boot search.

 Read more: Keen Revel IV Polar review